HecticKaluha/PianolessonPlanner/README.md

 ## Notes
 1. some functionality requires correct mail credentials to be set up
 2. Some functionality requires jobs and workersqueues
+3. To have FontAwesome icons you need a valid route to your FontAwesome kit
+4. To have TinyMCE work you need a valid  TinyMCE API token